robertxa/Simple_Swath/README.rst

 #. **raster_path (str)**              : Path of the Raster to use.
 The raster needs to be projected; the units of the grid should be meters (m)

 #. **shapefile_path (str)**           : Path of the shapefile to use to extract the profile.
-The shapefile should be in the same projection than the input raster
+The shapefile should be in the same projection than the input raster.
+The shapefile should have a line or polyline geometry (2D or 3D), and can have several features.

 #. **outfile (str)**                  : Prefix to add to the outputs' names.